With Mr Rawcliffe and Mrs Lowe

 Homework

-Homework tasks will be online and can be accessed through the children’s IPads.
-The homework will be set every Monday and will be due the following Sunday, giving the children 7 days to complete the tasks.
+Homework tasks will be online and can be accessed through the children’s iPads.
+The homework will be set every Friday and will be due the following Wednesday.

 1) Maths- ‘Learning by questions’ (LBQ).